 2. YOU NEED TO TRAIN FOR 10 HOURS A WEEK

 You know those people you always see working out at your gym, no matter what time of day you go?
 Well, you don’t have to be one of them to run a Tough Mudder.
 Most of our past participants worked out 4 to 6 hours a week during training.
 Besides, there’s no reason you shouldn’t be dedicating at least 1/42 of your week to staying fit anyway.
 As an added bonus, you don’t always have to train at the gym: you can run outside, sign up for a local boot camp or play a sport on your off-days.

 3. YOU NEED TO BE ABLE TO RUN 10 MILES

 A Tough Mudder course is interspersed with awesome obstacles.
 For the most part, you run one mile and then face an obstacle–run another half mile and face another.
-Another thing to keep in mind is that Tough Mudder events are not timed, so whether you’re taking on a 5K or the Classic if you can’t go on and need to take a break, walk for a bit.
+Another thing to keep in mind is that Tough Mudder events are not timed, so whether you’re taking on a 5K , 10K, or 15K, if you can’t go on and need to take a break, walk for a bit.
 We’re not going to judge you.

 4. YOU HAVE TO COMPLETE ALL THE OBSTACLES